Unconventional Credit Repair Techniques That Might Work For Credit Cards

 1. Find Errors On Your Credit Reports - If an error exists on your account you can request that the negative remark be removed for providing inaccurate information.
 This can be as simple as proving the write off date is different than what is reported, or showing that the amount owed at the time of the write off was less than what was reported.
 This of course only works if an error was made.

-2. Request Proof Of The Original Debt - If your credit card was written off there's a good change Citibank, Capital One and other carriers can't find the original billing statements within the 30 days required to response to your requests.
-If they don't respond in that time the remark is removed as if it never happened.
+2. Request Proof Of The Original Debt - If your credit card was written off there’s a good chance Citibank, Capital One, and other carriers can’t find the original billing statements within the 30 days required to response to your requests.
+If they don’t respond in that time, the remark is removed as if it never happened.
 You can also ask for the original contract to be included proving that you opened the credit card in the first place.

-Quick Note: Do not simply request "Verification" this just asks that a collection agency "verify" that they received a request for collection on an account with your name.
-Make sure to specificy that you want actual proof of the debt includes the last several months of billing statements and the original contract you signed to open the account.
+Quick Note: Do not simply request “Verification” this just asks that a collection agency “verify” that they received a request for collection on an account with your name.
+Make sure to be specific that you want actual proof of the debt including he last several months of billing statements and the original contract you signed to open the account.

 3. Pay The Original Creditor - This applies if you have received a letter from a collection agency.
 Simple send a check with your account number for the full amount to the original credit.
 If they cash the check you can send proof of payment to the collection agency with a request to fully remove their credit reporting.
 Under federal law if an original creditor accepts payment for the outstanding debt the collection agency must remove anything they've reported.
 Sometimes your checks will be returned to you, if they are not returned you can request a removal.

-Those are the best legal practices you can take, here's one thing you DON'T want to try.
-Never use an EIN (Electronic Identification Number) to create a line of credit outside of your social security number, many agencies will sell you the ability to perform this task and it's illegal and can lead to Federal charges.
+Those are the best legal practices you can take, but here’s one thing you do not want to try.
+Never use an EIN (Electronic Identification Number) to create a line of credit outside of your social security number.
+Many agencies will sell you the ability to perform this task, but it’s illegal, and can lead to federal charges.

 Good luck and remember to stay persistent as persistence is key in most credit repair situations.
-Also remember to check all three major credit reporting agencies: Experian, Equifax and Transunion as you may need to rinse and repeat these steps for each report.
+Also, remember to check all three major credit reporting agencies: Experian, Equifax, and Transunion as you may need to repeat these steps for each report.